opencardev/crankshaft/SOCIAL-CONTRACT.md

 Our priorities are our users and free software
 --

 We will be guided by the needs of our users and the free software community.
 We will place their interests first in our priorities.
 We will support the needs of our users for operation in many different kinds of computing environments.
-We will not object to non-free works that are intended to be used on Debian systems, or attempt to charge a fee to people who create or use such works.
-We will allow others to create distributions containing both the Debian system and other works, without any fee from us.
+We will not object to non-free works that are intended to be used on Crankshaft systems, or attempt to charge a fee to people who create or use such works.
+We will allow others to create distributions containing both the Crankshaft system and other works, without any fee from us.
 In furtherance of these goals, we will provide an integrated system of high-quality materials with no legal restrictions that would prevent such uses of the system.

 Works that do not meet our free software standards
 --